Checking oil pressure

 - The crankcase ventilation system is faulty.

-- Flanges or sealing surface warped.
+- Flanges or sealing surface are warped.

-- The gasket is damaged or worn.
+- The gasket is damaged or worn out.

-- The component is broken or has porosity.
+- The component is broken or porous.

 - A defective seal was used (if applicable).